nextflow-io/training/docs/hello_nextflow/04_hello_modules.md

 nextflow run hello-modules.nf
 ```

-The pipeline takes in three BAM files containing sequencing data for three samples from a human family trio (mother, father and son) and outputs a VCF file containing variant calls.
+The pipeline takes in three BAM files, each one containing sequencing data for one of three samples from a human family trio (mother, father and son), and outputs a VCF file containing variant calls.
 For more details, see the previous section of this training.

 ---